melvinzhang/garden/content/posts/coffee.md

 {"title": "Coffee", "tags": ["purchase"]}

+Ratio of water to coffee should be about 17:1

 Ground coffee is cheaper per gram as compared to coffee bags.
 Vietnamese coffee made with phin is as strong as an expresso.